 This delicious roasted butternut squash recipe will be the highlight of your dinner table.
 Sweet squash and tangy apples are paired with tart cherries and crunchy walnuts.
 It’s literally a match made in heaven!

 Fall is here!
 Our weather has cooled down and my electric blanket is already getting a ton of use!
 One of the things I love most about fall is the freshly harvested apples and squash… and the baking.
 I probably bake more in the fall than I do any other time.
-I mean, hello Gluten Free Pumpkin Spice Scones with Cardamom Icing!!
+I mean, hello Gluten-Free Pumpkin Scones!!

 Maybe the baking is a comfort thing?!
 Do you find yourself baking more in the fall, too?